We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Teen Counseling, a sister site to BetterHelp, is specifically geared toward people who are 13–19 years old.
 It offers online therapy for mental health challenges that may be unique to teenagers.

 Teenagers can talk with a counselor through messages, live chats, phone calls, and video conferences.

-The mental healthcare professionals assure teenagers of confidentiality, and parents or caregivers do not have access to their virtual counseling room.
-However, the teenager will likely need an adult to oversee their account and handle the payment.
+Teen Counseling assures teenagers of confidentiality, and parents or caregivers do not have access to their virtual counseling room.
+However, the teenager will likely need an adult to oversee their account and handle payment.

 With a focus on relationships and marital issues, ReGain offers both individual and couples counseling.

-It says that its team of professionals comprises licensed, trained psychologists, marriage and family therapists, clinical social workers, and professional counselors.
+It says that its team of professionals is made up of licensed psychologists, marriage and family therapists, clinical social workers, and professional counselors.

 Two users can share a joint account to talk with a counselor together.
 Private live sessions are also available.

 Plans cost around $60–90 per week, billed monthly.

 With more than 100 physical locations in the United States, this organization also offers online counseling with licensed counselors.